TREE LIFE

 – Dave Hartung

-Outing to MacDonald Timbers: footnote
+Outing to McDonald Timbers: footnote

 Tom collected various specimens on the outing and these were kindly identified by the National Herbarium staff as follows: Biophytum umbraculum (formerly B. petersianum).
 This was a tiny plant (2 cm high) with sensitive leaves.
 Grewia decemovulata; Rhus longipes; Rhus tenuinervis; Rhoicissus tomentosa [This is a surprising one to me.
 It is primarily an Eastern Districts species, but it does come westwards along the Central Watershed – but I would be surprised if it comes as far as Ruwa – Mark]; Psydrax livida; Adenia gummifera – climber with succulent stem; Tinospora caffra – another climber, with a kidney-shaped leaf; Indigofera arrecta – shrub c.
 1 m high; Clerodendrum eriophyllum (formerly C. glabrum).
 Unusually large multi-trunked specimens reaching 12-15 metres in height.